 These will be discussed later on in this article.

-Whilst individual therapy is important for unearthing past traumas and giving those in recovery the kind of intense therapeutic attention which they need, group therapy also serves a number of important roles.
+Whilst individual therapy is important for unearthing past traumas at substance use disorders rehab and giving those in recovery the kind of intense therapeutic attention which they need, group therapy also serves a number of important roles.

 Firstly, it is very important that those in recovery interact with people who are going through the same experience.
 When managed correctly, this can create a bond which is very powerful in maintaining abstinence and inspiring optimism for the future.